Agentic Software Engineering: Foundational Pillars and a Research Roadmap: The Emergence of Agentic Software Engineering

 This concerted industrial focus has rapidly transitioned \textbf{Agentic Software Engineering}, corresponding to the \textbf{Goal-Agentic (Level 3)} stage of our framework, from a theoretical concept to a boardroom-level strategic imperative.
-This is evidenced by the release of specialized coding agents by all leading players (e.g., \textbf{Google's Jules}, \textbf{OpenAI's Codex}, and \textbf{Anthropic's Claude Code}) and a flurry of strategic M\&A activities aimed at securing the invaluable stream of developer feedback data generated from AI-native development environments.
-Recent events highlight this trend, from OpenAI's reported attempt to acquire the AI-native editor \textbf{Cursor}, to the complex acquisition saga of \textbf{WindSurf}, which saw the company enter an agreement with OpenAI, only for Google to perform a talent acquisition of its key engineers, leading OpenAI to withdraw and Devin to acquire the remaining company assets (only to lay off all of its staff), highlighting that the ultimate prize in these acquisitions is often the user base and its associated stream of feedback data.
-These maneuvers underscore the industry's intense focus on securing the ``SE data flywheel'' needed to refine the next generation of SE-focused LLMs~\cite{hui2024qwen2coder, qian2024chatdev, wang2024openhands}.
+This is evidenced by the release of specialized coding agents by all leading players (e.g., \textbf{Google's Jules}, \textbf{OpenAI's Codex}, and \textbf{Anthropic's Claude Code}) and a flurry of strategic [R1.3]{mergers and acquisitions} aimed at securing the invaluable stream of developer feedback data generated from AI-native development environments.
+[R1.4]{This competitive landscape underscores the industry's intense focus on securing the SE data flywheel, which comprises both a user base and the associated feedback data needed to refine the next generation of SE-focused LLMs~\cite{hui2024qwen2coder, wang2024openhands}.}